H.R. 2557: IVF for Military Families Act

 TRICARE Plan Finder

-Official TRICARE plans page covering TRICARE Prime and TRICARE Select, which are the two plans explicitly named in the bill.
+Official TRICARE plans page covering TRICARE Prime and TRICARE Select, the two plans explicitly named in the bill's coverage mandate.

 Defense Health Agency

-The Defense Health Agency administers the Military Health System and provides official information relevant to TRICARE implementation.
+The Defense Health Agency administers the Military Health System and would implement the bill's TRICARE coverage and care coordination program.

 Title 10 U.S. Code via U.S. House Office of the Law Revision Counsel